AppOmni-Labs/event-maturity-matrix/docs/okta/System Log API.md

 ## Retention

-Based on our research, Okta retains audit logs for System Log events are retained in Okta for a period of 90 days..
+Based on our research, Okta retains audit logs for System Log events for a period of 90 days.

 ### Comments